 Local authorities, schools and settings should also review the availability of technology, equipment and other resources that may support learners with learning at home or elsewhere.

-The ‘check-in, catch-up and prepare’ sessions will have helped schools and settings review any outstanding accessibility issues their learners are experiencing, including access to digital tools.
+The ‘check-in, catch-up and prepare’ sessions in summer 2020 will have helped schools and settings review any outstanding accessibility issues their learners are experiencing, including access to digital tools.
 Support has been made available via local authorities, including £3 million additional funding from the Welsh Government, to specifically address the issue of access to hardware and/or internet connectivity.
-We are aware that considerable efforts have been made by local authorities, schools and settings to address these needs.
-We expect any such residual access issues will be quickly resolved as we move towards full operation and all learners to have full and equitable support for learning in the autumn.

 Some learners may ordinarily have access to specialist equipment, toys and other resources.
 Local authorities, schools and settings should use their in-depth knowledge of learners and plan to ensure that learners are not disadvantaged should their return to school be part or full-time, or during any future lockdown situation.
 Specialist staff may coordinate this and provide ongoing support to learners and their parents/carers.

 The importance of multi-agency working and partnership at this time cannot be underestimated.
-It is especially the case in terms of the effective support of vulnerable and disadvantaged learners, e.g. where there may be a role for social care or specialist services in supporting the learner.
+It is especially the case in terms of the effective support of vulnerable and disadvantaged learners, for example where there may be a role for social care or specialist services in supporting the learner.

 As a result of COVID-19, health practitioners may have been redeployed to other areas of work within the health board and this could feature more acutely if there is a significant increase in transmission rates in the future.
 Wherever possible, contact should be maintained with local authorities, schools and settings, and learners and alternative support arrangements discussed and agreed as appropriate.